nestauk/cci_nepal/README.md

 These contain the survey predictions and evaluation metrics for each shelter and wash/dignity NFRI items respectively.
 For the prediction files, the first set of columns will contain the feature names and the next set will contain the NFRI items with a 0 to 1 probability as to whether they are the item is predicted as essential.

+## Technical Specifications

+The model contained within this repository were incorporated within wider technical architecture within the NFRI-Predict tool.
+This tool was evaluated using a high-fidelity prototype, and a technical specification is enclosed within this repository `reports/technical-spec` which outlines a proposed implementation of the wider tool architecture and how the model can be integrated.
+There is also an Adobe XD file included which shows the prototype tool.

 ## Directory structure

 The repository has the following main directories: